 1. No More Reflux

 Constipation is the telltale sign of an unhealthy digestive system, especially in infants.
-The results of an Italian study pointed towards the fact that giving probiotics regularly to infants can improve the regularity of their bowel movement, even in infants with a history of constant constipation problems.
+The results of an Italian study pointed toward the fact that giving probiotics regularly to infants can improve the regularity of their bowel movements, even in infants with a history of constant constipation problems.

 3. Reduces Diaper Rash